 Sometimes called a 'legal high', novel psychoactive substances are taken to change how you feel, like a drug - but risks are unpredictable, some are very strong or toxic, and they are illegal

-Getting around is an important skill all young people in Oxfordshire learn; to get to school, work or get out and about to have fun
+Independent travel is a key skill for all young people in Oxfordshire.
+When you're going to school, work or out to have fun, travel safely and confidently.

 Every year, young people drink less alcohol.
 But for some, drinking heavily and getting drunk is still a risk.
 Find out how to keep you, your family and your friends safe and healthy.

 Child sexual exploitation is a form of child abuse and a very serious crime

 Every year fewer young people in the UK start smoking.
 Smoking is dropping fastest of all in those aged 18-24.
 Find out how to get help if you, or someone you care for, is smoking.

 Bullying isn't just a problem for young people at school.
 Most people are bullied at some point in their lives.
 But if you are bullied, you can take action.

 Feeling safe is a crucial part of being safe; here are some ways to help yourself feel better.

 Why are some people bullied, while others bully?